HeisenBugDev/HeisenBugMC/ideas/OmegaID.md

  - Shift all the ids down and do the same in the world (SLOW)
  - Leave the whole there and when new ids are added fill in the space (FASTER)

+## Possible issues

+ - World data gets loaded before id conversion file does.

+## Possible solutions for the issues

+ - Have client recieve all the data and just not allow it to do anything until the id conversion file is recieved